paulgibbs/BP-Labs/readme.txt

 2. Quick Admin

 == Changelog ==

+= 1.2 =
+* Added caching to @mentions autosuggest; it speeds up multiple requests for the same query.

 = 1.1 =
 * Added options panel underneath the BuddyPress menu in WordPress admin.